Christian S. Dennie

 Prior to joining Barlow Garsek & Simon, Christian worked in the athletics department at the University of Oklahoma and the University of Missouri.
 Since his return to private practice, Christian has continued to work with and advise clients in the sports industry, including professional athletes, student-athletes, coaches, conference offices, institutions, recruiting services, sports equipment providers and retailers, sports unions and trade associations, and professional sports franchises and related entities, in litigation, NCAA investigations and compliance matters, drug test appeals, and negotiating and drafting of agreements.
 Christian has drafted and negotiated, among other things, coaches' contracts, facilities agreements, sponsorship and marketing agreements, drug test policies, compliance and recruiting manuals, conference constitutions and bylaws, sexual harassment and misconduct policies, and collective bargaining agreements.
 Christian also commonly works with coaches and current and retired athletes in career planning and structuring, branding, estate planning and asset protection, non-profit formation, and corporate formation.

 Christian is often asked to speak on topics related to sports law and has lectured or served as a presenter or panelist at events held by, among others, Harvard Law School, Duke Law School, SMU Dedman School of Law, University of Virginia School of Law, University of Mississippi School of Law, Big 12 Conference, NCAA, and Lone Star Conference and has been interviewed by media outlets for stories relating to athletics that have been featured in SI.com, ESPN.com, Golfchannel.com, USA Today, New York Times, Fort Worth Star Telegram, and several others.

-In addition to his sports practice, Christian has tried more than forty cases, bringing them before judges, juries, and arbitrators, and has argued before the courts of appeals and administrative bodies.
-He has successfully represented clients in a variety of areas of law, including sports, commercial litigation, tort litigation, estate planning and probate, employment and labor law, products liability, and real estate including municipalities, churches, small and large businesses, real estate developers, construction companies, consumers, retailers and wholesalers.
+In addition to his sports practice, Christian has tried more than forty cases, bringing them before judges, juries, administrative panels, and arbitrators, and has argued before the courts of appeals and administrative bodies.
+He has successfully represented clients in a variety of areas of law, including sports, commercial litigation, tort litigation, estate planning and probate, employment and labor law, products liability, and real estate including municipalities, churches, small and large businesses, real estate owners, brokers, agents, and developers, construction companies, consumers, retailers and wholesalers.
 Christian brings an aggressive, yet conscientious, approach to litigation that has produced successful results for his clients at the trial and appeallate levels.